surfstudio/SurfGear/packages/otp_autofill/README.md

 ## About

 This plugin uses [SMS User Consent API](https://developers.google.com/identity/sms-retriever/user-consent/overview) and [SMS Retriever API](https://developers.google.com/identity/sms-retriever/overview) on Android.

-You could use autofill from another input by using OTPStrategy. (e.g. from push-notification)
+You could use autofill from another input by using OTPStrategy. (e.g. from push-notification).

 For testing you could create `TestStrategy`.